cedricbu/dmoji/README.md

 Since, in the example above, the additional entries contain 'ASCII' as part of their description, type 'ascii' in dmenu/rofi to filter them.

-* To install it in /usr/local/bin
+4) To install it in /usr/local/bin

 ```sh
 $ sudo make install
 ```

+5) Once installed, and usable without a terminal, you can use the `-t` option to type the result directly in the active window, instead of having to paste it.

 # How to use it